 - When to Go: Tea is produced throughout the year in Nilgiri.
 However, the best teas are produced during the cooler winter months (late November to mid-February).

 Wayanad, a lush mountainous agricultural area of Kerala, also produces a significant amount of tea (in addition to coffee and spices).
 Most of the tea plantations are located south of Kalpetta, in Vythiti and Meppadi.
-The road to Chembra Peak will take you though a private estate, which is worth a look.
+The road to Chembra Peak will take you through a private estate, which is worth a look.